w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

 2. An issuer of a pseudonym shall maintain anonymity for the user except as specified by the user and any legal/regulatory requirements.
+3. A pseudonym that has been issued by a 3rd party issuer should include a means to identify the issuer.
+The purpose is to enable a service presented with the pseudonym to verify it is valid in cases where e.g. the service needs to authenticate the user of the pseudonym without requiring PII from the user.
+One method for this might be the user presents his pseudonym to a service reqeuesting a resource.
+The service discovers the issuer and sends a request via the user to the issuer to verify the user of the pseudonym which is relayed via the user to the service.

 **User Requirements**